 Encouragement is another important skill to master.
 “As leaders, we so rarely look in the direction of encouragement,” Westfall said.
 “We’re always correcting and tamping things down.
 But when it comes to helping people to be more efficient, encouragement is key.”

-A leader could spend 20 minutes with a small group of three or four randomly selected employees to have an informal, unstructured chat, Choudhury said.
-Senior leaders could spend 20 minutes a week at the virtual water cooler and ultimately speak to anyone and everyone at the organization, he said, adding it would greatly benefit new and young employees who often do not have as much opportunity to communicate with senior leaders.
+A leader could spend 20 minutes with a small group of three or four randomly selected employees to have an informal, unstructured chat, said Prithwiraj “Raj” Choudhury, associate professor of business administration at Harvard Business School.
+Senior leaders could show up once a week at this virtual water cooler and ultimately speak to anyone and everyone at the organization, he said, adding it would greatly benefit new and young employees who often do not have as much opportunity to communicate with senior leaders.

 “By asking a specific, open-ended question, you’ve invited people into the conversation and, at that point, they’ll know you care about what they are thinking,” Walter said.